daniellionel01/gleam-llm/README.md

 ## Access to Dependency Docs

 Making the LLM be able to produce syntactically correct gleam was not the hard part.
 The hard part is the everychanging landscape and api of gleam packages that are being used.

 ## MCP Server

 ## Conclusion

-Since the llm.txt would be given to every new thread with a LLM, let us break down the costs for the providers (https://llm-stats.com/):
+Since the gleam system context would be given to every new thread with a LLM, let us break down the costs for the providers (https://llm-stats.com/):

+## Application to a real world project

+- Token caching!